You are here

 GH 101: The North in the American Imagination

 Where is “the North”?
-Is it a physical space? …an imagined place?
-Both?
+Is it a physical space?
+An imagined place?
 What defines the North?
 Resources?
 Opportunities?
 Weather?
 Boundaries?
 Frontiers?
 Limitations?
 What does the North mean to people who live there?
 What is it about the North that appeals to explorers, fortune seekers, immigrants, and environmentalists?
 What words, sounds, materials, images, signs, and symbols do writers, musicians, filmmakers, painters, and sculptors use to convey the North?

 Instructor: Dr. Donald Maxwell